Your pension, extra information

 Read about the different ways you can take your pension

-You can’t normally get access to your personal account before you reach age 55 (or age 57 from 2028).
-This doesn’t mean you’d have to have to stop working to access your personal account though.
+You can’t normally access your pension savings before you reach age 55 (the government proposes to increase this to age 57 from 2028).
+This doesn’t mean you’d have to have to stop working to access your money though.

-You could access your personal account earlier if on medical grounds you’re unable to continue your occupation, and as a result you have stopped working.
+You could access your pension savings earlier if on medical grounds you’re unable to continue your occupation, and as a result you have stopped working.
 If you’re suffering from serious ill health (a life expectancy of less than 12 months), it may be possible for you to receive your entire pension pot as a serious ill health lump sum.

 What happens to my pension if I die before I retire?

-If this happens to you, the value of your personal account will be paid as a lump sum to one or more of your beneficiaries.
+If this happens to you, the value of your pension pot will be paid as a lump sum to one or more of your beneficiaries.
 The lump sum is normally tax-free.

 Know how on taxes